The project is part of help alliance since 2015.

 Over 2.500 children without access to Primary School education are living in Vrygrond/Capricorn, a socially and economically disadvantaged Township of Cape Town.

 Due to the work of iThemba Pre-School, many children already could benefit from excellent pre-school education.
-In order to strengthen this success a Primary School was built and partly opened in 2018.
-During the following years the building process has to continue so that in future education for 750 students will be offered.
+In order to strengthen this success a Primary School was built and partly opened in 2018 for 105 first graders.
+At the beginning of 2019, another group of first graders was admitted, so that the school is now attended by over 200 children every day.

 A large proportion of people in Vyrgrond / Capricorn are illiterate, only a few speak English while unemployment rate is 70%.
 This leads to poverty, violence and lack of perspective.
 Different studies illustrate that the education level of children from the townships lag two to three years behind the educational level of other children.